 5. Under the Dome

 An engaging series with great special effects, Under the Dome benefits from a tight script and engaging atmosphere.
-It’s a fascinating look at how people would react under these peculiar circumstances, as food becomes scarce, there’s no power and no-one has any idea what the deal with the giant dome is.
+It’s a fascinating look at how people would react under these peculiar circumstances, as food becomes scarce, there’s no power and no one has any idea what the deal with the giant dome is.
 If you’re into suspenseful mysteries with a touch of horror, you’ll love this one.
-Stream it on Stan.

 - Rachelle Lefevre as Julia Shumway